 Whilst it’s not a requirement on our cycling trips that you bring all your own gear if you already have a comfortable set-up at home, it’s a good idea replicate it on your trip.
 This could include your saddle, clip-ins for SPD’s and ergonomic handlebar grips.
 If you don’t have these, buy them is not essential.
 It’s just recommended to replicate your own set-up if you already have one.

-On all our trips you will need to bring your own helmet, and most seats can be adjusted to our bikes in country.
-You will be sent a comprehensive pre-departure kit before you leave with all sorts of important information.
-Our travel experts are also always on hand to advise on recommended gear.
+Some of our trips may need you to bring your own helmet, and most seats can be adjusted to our bikes in country.
+You will be sent a pre-departure kit before you leave with all sorts of important information, including a comprehensive gear list.
+Our travel experts are also always on-hand to advise on recommended gear.

 3. Consider wearing a bike jersey